Kronmar-Bafu/pycube/README.md

-# linpy
+# lindaspy

 ## About

-`linpy` is a package to build and publish cubes as defined by [cube.link](https://cube.link), describing a schema to describe structured data from tables in [RDF](https://www.w3.org/RDF/).
+`lindaspy` is a package to build and publish linked data such as cubes as defined by [cube.link](https://cube.link), describing a schema to describe structured data from tables in [RDF](https://www.w3.org/RDF/).
 It allows for an alternative to the [Cube-Creator](https://cube-creator.lindas.admin.ch).
 Currently this project is heavily linked to the [LINDAS](lindas.admin.ch) the Swiss Federal Linked Data Service.

 For further information, please refer to our [Wiki](https://github.com/Kronmar-Bafu/cubelink/wiki)